runstache/dotnetcore-id4/README.md

-# dotnetcore-id4
+# Identity Server 4 #

-Identity Server for Generating Bearer Tokens
+This is a stock Identity Server for Generating Bearer Tokens based on an in memory Claims store.